retiarylime/thinkpad-t14s/faster-boot-time/docs.md

  317ms systemd-logind.service
 ```

-`NetworkManager-wait-online.service` is taking the longest time which is 5.7s
+We can see that `NetworkManager-wait-online.service` is taking the longest time which is 5.7s.

 ### 2. Disable `NetworkManager-wait-online.service`

 Run `sudo systemctl disable NetworkManager-wait-online.service`

+### 3. Try reboot to see the changes